ajaysingh853/dotnet-tips-cleancode/README.md

 </details>

 <details>
-  <summary><b>Use consistent capitalization</b></summary>
+  <summary><b>Maintain Consistent Capitalization</b></summary>

-Capitalization tells you a lot about your variables, functions, etc. These rules are subjective, so your team can choose whatever they want.
-The point is, no matter what you all choose, just be consistent.
+Capitalization provides important information about variables, functions, and more.
+While the rules are subjective, it is crucial for your team to establish a consistent approach.

 ❌ **Bad:**